JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

-# Design Notes: Why can you change the primal?
+# Design Notes: Why can you change the primal computation?
 #TODO generalize intro/title to ask why `rrule` is how it is, and in particular about changing primal

 These design notes are to help you understand why ChainRules allows the primal computation to be changed.